Monitoring the progress of a reaction

 ClO^-(aq)+I^-(aq)\rightarrow IO^-(aq)+Cl^-(aq)

-Quenching methods, on the other hand, involves extracting a sample of the reaction mixture called an aliquot, quenching or stopping the reaction in the aliquot, and analysing the quenched mixture by other analytical techniques like titration (D), spectrometry, chromatography, etc. Some of the ways to quench a reaction mixture include:
+Quenching methods, on the other hand, involve extracting a sample of the reaction mixture called an aliquot, quenching or stopping the reaction in the aliquot, and analysing the quenched mixture using other analytical techniques like titration (D), spectroscopy or chromatography.
+Some of the ways to quench a reaction mixture include:

 (CH_3)_2CO(l)+I_2(aq)\; \: \begin{matrix} H^+\\\rightarrow \end{matrix}\: CH_3COCH_2I(l)+HI(aq)